rwaddilove/rwaddilove/README.md

 - 👋 Hi, I’m @rwaddilove
-- 👀 I’m interested in programming, PC and Mac.
+- 👀 I’m interested in programming Mac and PC as a hobby.
+Mostly Java, but some Python.
-- 🌱 I’m currently learning Java and Python as a hobby.
+- 📫 How to reach me: I'm at most places as rwaddilove, like Gmail, Hotmail, and more.
-- 📫 How to reach me: I'm at most places as rwaddilove, like Gmail, Hotmail (Outlook), Facebook, and more.
+- ⚡ If you're really old, you may remember me from computer magazines like Electron User, Atari ST User, PC Today, PC Home, iCreate, Web User, and more.
-- ⚡ Fun fact: Long ago I wrote for computer magazines, like Electron User, Atari ST User, PC Today, PC Home, iCreate, Web User, and more.
+- ⚡ Fun fact: That photo of me was taken 28 years ago.

 <!---
 rwaddilove/rwaddilove is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.